Are You Doing Strength Training This Winter?

 If he has learned proper squatting style, there is no problem in heavy lifts with 3 to 5 reps.

 It is difficult to say what is a realistic goal since I don’t know the rider.
-Doing squats with 1 x own weight should be realistic for most athetes and I have athetes lifting more than 1½ x own weight, but don’t focus too much on the absolute values.
-Personally I tell my riders to focus on explosiveness in the lifting phase.
+Doing squats with 1 x own weight should be realistic for most athletes and I have athletes lifting more than 1½ x own weight but don’t focus too much on the absolute values.
+Personally, I tell my riders to focus on explosiveness in the lifting phase.

 I think his lifting style is ok and core strenght (abs, obliques and lower back) is good.
 Mostly I am thinking if his backbone and bones overall are hard enough to do strenght training in bigger loads.